pwr5109/Election_Anaylsis/README.md

 # Election_Anaylsis

 ## Project Overview
-Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+Board of Elections employee has given you tasks to complete the audit of the local election which you need to find the number of votes, list of winners based on county and total votes, and the winner of the election.

-Calculate the total number of votes cast.
-Get a complete list of candidates who received votes.
-Calculate the total number of votes each candidate received.
-Calculate the percentage of votes each candidate won.
+## Audit Results
+### Here is the analysis of the election:

+There are 369,711 total votes in the election.

+The county results:

+- Jefferson county voters cast 10.5% (38,885 votes) of the votes.
+- Denver county voters cast 82.8% (306,055 votes) of the votes.
+- Arapahoe county voters cast 6.7% (24,801 votes) of the votes.

+The candidate results:

+- Charles Casper Stockham got 23.0% (85,213 votes) of the votes.
+- Diana DeGette received 73.8% (272,892 votes) of the votes.
+- Raymon Anthony Doane received 3.1% (11,606 votes) of the votes.

+### The winner of the election was:
-Determine the winner of the election based on popular vote.
+- Diana DeGette the winner received 73.8% (272,892 votes) of the votes.
+- Denver county was largest county with voters cast 82.8% (306,055 votes) of the votes.

 ## Summary
-The analysis of the election show that:

-There were 369,711 votes cast in the election.
-The candidates were:
-Charles Casper Stockham
-Diana DeGette
-Raymon Anthony Doane
-The candidate results were:
-Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes.
-Diana DeGette received 73.8% of the votes and 272,892 number of votes.
-Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes.

-## The winner of the election was:
-Diana DeGette, who received 73.8% of the votes and 272,892 number of votes.
-## Challenge Overview
-The Board of Elections employee would like you to further anaylyze the election results to figure out the voter turnout from each county.

-Get a complete list of counties involved in the vote.
-Calculate the total number of votes cast by each county.
-Calculate the percentage of the total votes cast by each county.
-Determine the county with the highest voter turnout.
-Challenge Summary
-Further analysis of the elction shows that:

-The counties involved in the election were:
-Jefferson
-Denver
-Arapahoe
-The vote tally by county was:
-Jefferson county voters cast 10.5% of the votes and 38,885 number of votes.
-Denver county voters cast 82.8% of the votes and 306, 055 number of votes.
-Arapahoe county voters cast 6.7% of the votes and 24,801 number of votes.
-The county with the highest voter turnout was:
-Denver county, where voters cast 82.8% of the votes and 306,055 number of votes.
+The Python script provides results fast and in a timely manner that can be audited and the script can be run by anyone without needing to do excel or manually count the votes.
+The script can be modified to see the results of a certain county or candidates in the election and you can use it to give you a updateing result file automatically.